apache/tvm/docs/dev/microtvm_design.rst

 4. The timer should not interrupt computation unless absolutely necessary.
 Doing so may affect the accuracy of the results.
 5. Calibrating the output against a wall clock is ideal, but it will likely be too cumbersome.
-A future PR could enable some characterization of the platform timer by e.g. measuring the internal oscillator against a reference such as an external crystal.
+A future PR could enable some characterization of the platform timer by, e.g., measuring the internal oscillator against a reference such as an external crystal.

 Future Work